Unified Semantic Transformer for 3D Scene Understanding: Method

 which encourages the predicted features to be co-located in the vision-language representation.

-\boldparagraph{Multi-View Consistency} We find that the 2D model provides view-inconsistent features for the same object when observed from different viewpoints, causing inconsistencies that produce a contradictory training signal, which hampers our method's goal of predicting multi-view consistent 3D semantic reconstruction.
+\boldparagraph{Multi-View Consistency} We find that the 2D model provides view-inconsistent features for the same object when observed from different viewpoints, causing inconsistencies that produce a contradictory training signal, which hampers our method's goal of predicting multi-view consistent 3D semantic reconstruction \cite{engelmann2024opennerf, takmaz2023openmask3d}.
 To address this issue, we introduce a multi-view consistency loss that enforces feature agreement across different projections of the same 3D point.
 Let $p$ denote a 3D point in the point cloud $\cQ$, and $\cI_p \subseteq \cI$ the set of views from which this point is visible.
 Using the camera poses, intrinsics, and depth maps, we determine pixel correspondences $\text{corr}(p) = \big\{ u_i \;\big|\; p \text{ is visible in } I_i \text{ at pixel } u_i \big\}, $ where $u_i \in \Omega_i$ denotes the image coordinates in view $I_i$ of point $p$.
-For each correspondence, we compute a confidence-weighted mean feature
+For each correspondence, we compute a confidence-weighted mean feature\rebuttaladd{, inspired by the success of confidence-based learning in geometric tasks~\cite{Wang_2024_CVPR, wang2025vggt, novotny2017learning, wan2018confnet}}

-where $f_{p,u_i}$ and $c_{p,u_i}$ denote the predicted feature vector and confidence for point $p$ observed in view $I_i$ at pixel $u_i$, respectively.
+where $f_{p,u_i}$ and $c_{p,u_i}$ denote the predicted feature vector and predicted semantic confidence for point $p$ observed in view $I_i$ at pixel $u_i$, respectively.
 This weighted aggregation enables the model to learn which views provide more reliable features, while enforcing consistent semantics across all views of the same 3D point.
 For each query point \(p \in \mathcal{Q}\), we first define a per-point consistency term

-which measures the alignment between view-specific features and the aggregated feature \(\bar{f}_p\), while the stop-gradient operator \(\text{stopgrad}(\cdot)\) prevents gradients from flowing into \(\bar{f}_p\).
+which measures the alignment between view-specific features and the aggregated feature \(\bar{f}_p\), while the stop-gradient operator \(\text{stopgrad}(\cdot)\) \rebuttaladd{(similar to \cite{caron2021emerging, grill2020bootstrap} for feature self-distillation)} prevents gradients from flowing into \(\bar{f}_p\).
 The overall multi-view consistency loss is then given by

 which encourages feature consistency across views and ensures that the learned representations remain view-invariant.

 The overall semantic objective combines the distillation and consistency terms as

 where $\lambda_{sem2D}$ and $\lambda_{cons}$ are weighting coefficients controlling the balance between 2D semantic alignment and multi-view feature consistency.
 This objective encourages the model to learn open-vocabulary semantic features aligned with the vision-language embedding space and consistent across multiple views of the same 3D point.